brentgroves/status/2024/week3.md

 I do not believe Azure Bastion is a **[SOCKs5 proxy server](https://securityintelligence.com/posts/socks-proxy-primer-what-is-socks5-and-why-should-you-use-it/)** which we could use to create a secure TCP connection to our API Gateway.
 Instead, it is only usable to create a secure RDP/SSH connection to an on-premise server.

-Is our Bastion host configured to provide SSH tunneling (Dynamic Port Forwarding) from an Azure Public IP to a VM or computer within our companies network, remote port forwarding, taking care of TLS termination?
+Is our Bastion host configured to provide SSH tunneling (Dynamic Port Forwarding) from an Azure Public IP to a VM or computer within our company's network, remote port forwarding, taking care of TLS termination?

 ![](https://learn.microsoft.com/en-us/azure/bastion/media/connect-ip-address/ip-address.png)